pgMemento/pgMemento/README.md

 reasons or as a planning alternative to play around with.

 pgMemento is not designed for write-instensive databases.
 You will certainly run out of disk space pretty soon.
-Nevertheless, transactions and data can simply be removed from the logs at any time without affecting the versioning mechanism.
+Nevertheless, obsolete content can simply be removed from the logs at any time without affecting the versioning mechanism.

 pgMemento is written in plain PL/pgSQL.
 Thus, it can be set up on every machine